 One quick note: the meal allowance is prorated for the first and last day of a trip.
 You may claim only 75% of the allowance for the days you depart and return.

 Researching your Destination Meal Allowance

 To get the allowable meal allowance for your business destination, you will use the General Services Administration (GSA) website and click on “per diem” rates on the home page.
+[See below for Apple iPhone app.]
 You can search your destination meal allowance by using the name of the city and state or inserting its zip code.
-You can also click on a particular state, using the map, and get a list of cities to select within that state.
+You can also click on a particular state, using the map, and get a list of cities within that state.
 You will be using this resource to see if your destination location has a higher meal allowance than the standard amount of $46 per day.
 The M&IE amount is shown in the last column of the GSA chart.

 The GSA chart is set based on the federal government fiscal year–October through September each year.
-Right now, if you look at the per diem page, you will see, right above the map, that the rates currently reflect “fiscal year 2013″ (October 2012 through September 2013).
-You will need to use the drop down menu and select “fiscal year 2012” to get the rates for 2012 by destination.
-As a calendar year taxpayer, you will be recognizing your expenses from January through December each year, so you are given an option: you can apply the rates that were in effect for the first nine months of the year to business trips in the last three months or you may use the first set of rates for the first nine months and the updated rates for the last three months.
+Right now, if you look at the per diem page, you will see, right above the map, that the rates currently reflect “fiscal year 2015” (October 2014 through September 2015).
+You will need to use the drop down menu and select “fiscal year 2014” to get the rates for 2014 by destination.
+As a calendar year taxpayer, you will be recognizing your expenses from January through December each year, so you are given an option: you can apply the rates that were in effect for the first nine months of the year to business trips in the last three months or you may use the first set of rates for the first nine months and the updated rates (FY 2015) for the last three months (Oct.-Dec.).
 For trips within the last three months, you must consistently use either the rates in effect for the first nine months or the revised rates that took effect on October 1; you cannot switch between the sets of rates on a trip-by-trip basis.
 If you travel to more than one city on the same day, use the meal allowance for the area where you stay overnight.

 Claiming the Deduction